 The Company's liquidity risk, the risk that the Company won't be able to meet its obligations as they come due, will increase the longer that overall market conditions remain volatile and credit conditions remain tight.
-The Company's management actively monitors its cash flows and is making decisions and plans for the rest of 2009 and 2010 accordingly.
-The Company expects to spend all of the flow-through funds raised in 2008 on its Canadian exploration properties in 2009.
+The Company's management actively monitors its cash flows and is making decisions and plans for 2010 accordingly.
+The Company has spent all of the flow-through funds raised in 2008 on its Canadian exploration properties in 2009, and has accrued \$6,046 for Part 12.6 tax payable in February 2010.
 The Company's material mineral properties are all in good standing and the Company has sufficient financial resources to keep those properties in good standing into 2010, even with reduced exploration budgets for 2009.
 The Company regularly reviews its landholdings with a view to reducing or consolidating those landholdings to focus on specific areas of interest and exploration potential.